AthanasopoulosG/Anime-List/README.md

 7. Last step would be to drag the .war file(s) into C:\Program Files\Apache Software Foundation\Tomcat 9.0\webapps\
-   and with this everything should be done and you are ready to start using your own local Anime list Type localhost:8080/myanime 	or  localhost:8080/anime-list depending on what you are using and Enjoy it :}.
+   and with this everything should be done and you are ready to start using your own local Anime list.
+   Type localhost:8080/myanime 	or  localhost:8080/anime-list depending on what you are using and Enjoy it :}.